-The Company's other financial assets at amortised cost include loans due from subsidiary undertakings, which are eliminated on consolidation (Note 11).
+The Company's other financial assets at amortised cost include loans due from group and related undertakings.
 The Company monitors intra-group credit exposures at individual entity level on a regular basis and ensures timely performance of these assets in the context of its overall liquidity management.